August 29, 2025

 As the nation’s primary urban center, Gaborone boasts the largest and most diverse population.

-Managerial Pool: The city also has a larger concentration of experienced professionals and multinational corporate headquarters, providing a deeper pool of potential managerial and executive talent.
+• Managerial Pool: The city is also home to a larger concentration of experienced professionals and multinational corporate headquarters, providing a deeper pool of potential managerial and executive talent.

 Francistown: A Foundation in Industrial and Technical Skills